 Let’s discuss both these exemptions in detail.

 Workers With Medical Conditions

-The Americans with Disability Act allows workers with medical conditions to get “reasonable accommodations” from their employers.
+The Americans with Disability Act (ADA) allows workers with medical conditions to get “reasonable accommodations” from their employers to legally exempt them from the COVID-19 vaccine mandate.
 Examples of such medical conditions include specific allergies and compromised immune systems, among others.

-Under the ADA, the employer can request information from their worker looking for a reasonable accommodation.
+Under the ADA, the employer can request information from their worker looking for a reasonable accommodation for the COVID-19 vaccination mandate.
 They might demand information regarding the nature of the medical condition and the issue that vaccination may cause.
 That’s not all.